As I work on the fall garden cleanup, I’m thinking back to the season in the Bumblebee Garden.

 Amazingly, we harvested tomatoes throughout the month of September and into November.

-As you can see, it’s November and those dang rose bushes continue to vie for world domination.
+It’s November and those dang rose bushes continue to vie for world domination.
 Harry mowed the one on the right down about three years ago.
 Yes, he ran over it and cut it ALL THE WAY TO THE GROUND.
 Now look at it.
 They wouldn’t be so bad if they didn’t invade everyone else’s space, generally look shaggy and harbor unbelievably hardy co-parasitic weeds beneath its branches.
 I’m thinking that only Agent Orange could deal with these rose bushes and their weedy friends.

 We have seen the last of the tomatoes, although we continue to get peppers.
 The baby doll roses are blooming and look better in November than they have all year.